pladisdev/Discord-AI-With-STT/README.md

 ## TODO
 - Provide a dummy LLM and TTS just for demonstration purpose
+- Provide better logic to handle if user is no longer speaking, espicially in a large group.
 - A lot more

 ## Issues
 - Whisper will return a bunch of hallucinations that come from youtube commentary that can be filtered.
 For example: "THANK YOU", "Make sure to like, comment, and subcribe", "you", etc.
+- Possibility for a speaker to be cut off early when a large group is talking